caseyg/awesome/README.md

 *   [hpneo/gmaps](https://github.com/hpneo/gmaps) - the easiest way to use Google Maps

 *   [desandro/draggabilly](https://github.com/desandro/draggabilly) - :point\_down: Make that shiz draggable

-*   [andyvr/picEdit](https://github.com/andyvr/picEdit) - An attempt to create a simple front-end image editor jQuery plugin that would replace a file-upload input box in a HTML form.

 ## Vue